redstoneblockchain/X-MAS-2019/function-plotter/README.md

  6. Remove everything that is not an answer bit. `.*=` -> _nothing_
  7. Remove all newlines. `\r\n` -> _nothing_

-We now have a flattened blob of all the answers (see `blob.txt`).
+We now have a flattened blob of all the answers (see [`blob.txt`][2]).
 You can use a regex with quantifiers to bring this into lines again, but it's time for my favorite cryptogram solving technique: **Change the width of the Notepad++ window until the data aligns** (i.e. until each line is 31 characters in this case).

 ![The data in lines of 31 columns][3]